 Tuk Tuk to the Road

 In the summer of 2007 Jo and I had a book about our tuk tuk marathon published by The Friday Project (an imprint of Harper Collins).
-Apparently people are still buying this and it was recently (May 2011) top of the travel i-books chart.
+Apparently people are still buying this and it in May 2011 it was top of the travel i-books chart.
+In September 2013 it was number four in Amazon’s travel bestsellers for a month.
 It’s also been spotted for sale in some rather odd places, like Beijing and Mozambique.

 If you would like to order a copy then all you have to do is pop over to Amazon where you can pick it up for about the same price as a Kit Kat.